The following chart summarizes the semesters and years when courses are (ordinarily) offered.

 Statistical Physics and Thermodynamics

 A calculus-based course in which the basic concepts of thermodynamics are introduced from the microscopic point of view.
 Methods of statistical physics are used to define entropy and temperature, heat and work, and ideal gas behavior.
 Applications to chemical reactions, Fermi and Bose systems in condensed matter physics, and phase transformations are discussed.
 Prerequisite: PHY 220 or permission of instructor.
 Fall semester.
 Offered 2014-15 and alternate years.
-Dukan.
+Markovic.

 Intermediate Electromagnetic Theory